ErikBachRyhl/commit/QUICKSTART.md

 ### "No .tex files changed"
 - Make sure you've committed your changes
-- Check that file paths match patterns in `renforce.yml`
+- Check that file paths match patterns in `commit.yml`

 ## Next Steps

-- Customize `renforce.yml` for your courses
+- Customize `commit.yml` for your courses
 - Add custom LaTeX environments to `envs_to_extract`
-- Run `python -m renforce.cli stats` to see tracked notes
+- Run `python -m commit.cli stats` to see tracked notes
-- Check `~/.renforce_state.json` to see what's been processed
+- Check `~/.commit_state.json` to see what's been processed